hwangandrew/CS-210/README.md

 - I did not run into challenges in this project and found the prompt to be easy to manage.
 There were a variety of times I used many cout statements to debug when the program did not perform as expected.

 What skills from this project will be particularly transferable to other projects and/or course work?
 - From this project, I became much more familiar with try/catch statements for error checking.
-Previously, I had no experience using thsoe types of statements aside from the textbook learnings.
+Previously, I had no experience using those types of statements aside from the textbook learnings.

 How did you make this program maintainable, readable, and adaptable?
 - I used a variety of try/catch statements in order to prevent run-time errors and continuously run until the endpoint goals were achieved.
 I commented appropriately throughout my code to explain what each section was intended to do and used appropriate variable names in order to make it clear what the functions were doing.